18F/guides/content/engineering/security/cloud-services.md

 * Can they upload junk data or other harmful information?

 If you've thought things through and it's the best or only option, proceed but definitely take [mitigation steps](#mitigation-steps) to secure your system.

 ### FISMA High:
-{%include "components/tag-caution.html" %} We do not recommend using presigned URLs for this kind of system.
+{% include "components/tag-caution.html" %} We do not recommend using presigned URLs for this kind of system.
 The only real barrier between a bad actor and user data is the obscurity/randomness of the URL and the expiration duration.

 ### Mitigation Steps
 **All Actions**